Lazy-sloth05/advanced-snake/README.md

 Feature 2 : Food.

-The food will code for different types of food. the amount of points that each fruit has and the time and place of appearance of each of them
+Feature is the position of it, it appears somewhere on the screen and stays there until the snake eats it.
+How it looks : shape, color, the timing of its apparation, random location on the screen. there are different types of food : red, blue, and gold, each of them codes for a different score.
+Red ones count for one.
+Blue for 3.
+Gold for 5.

 Feature 3 : Screen.

-The screen codes for the size of the platform where the snake moves, also will code for the scoreboard points.
-It will state when the game needs to restart and when to start again.
+The screen codes for the size of the platform where the snake moves, also codes for the scoreboard points.
+It states when the game needs to restart and when to start again.
+Also the color of the screen, how does it look like : black.
+Checks for collision, if collision : game restarts.
+Self-collision or with the edges.

 ## Who is it for?